-1st Offense Administrator/Student conference, detention, up to 5 school day suspension.
-2nd Offense Administrator conference, up to a 10 school day suspension.

-3rd Offense 10-180 school day suspension or expulsion by the Board of Education only. , ·
+1st Offense Administrator/Student conference, Parent/Guardian Contact, Detention, up to 5 school day suspension.
+2nd Offense Administrator conference, Parent/Guardian Contact, up to a 10 school day suspension.
+3rd Offense 10-180 school day suspension or expulsion by the Board of Education only.